 Generally, you’re going to want to filter the light that your plant is getting to protect it.
 Most African violets will thrive with bright to medium intensity light.

-If your African violet is a darker green than usual, then it might have higher light requirements than an African violet that is lighter in color.
+If your African violet is a darker green than usual, it might have higher light requirements than one that is lighter in color.

 You might also wish to turn the plant every so often so that its leaves or flowers won’t start reaching out toward the sunlight.
 Simply turning the pot that your African violet is in can help to keep things equal so that your plant will look its best.